OfficeDev/script-lab-2017/README.md

 You can [install Script Lab right now for free from the Office Store](https://store.office.com/app.aspx?assetid=WA104380862)!
 It works for Excel, Word, and PowerPoint, and Project on Office 2013 and later, Office Online, and Office for Mac.
 Check out our [teaser video on YouTube](https://youtu.be/yt6os8zPUKc)!

+Script Lab is a Microsoft Garage project that began as a hackathon project.
+You can read our story on the [Garage website](https://www.microsoft.com/en-us/garage/project-details.aspx?project=script-lab)

 ![picture alt](.github/images/screenshot-wide.png "Script Lab screenshot in Excel")

 <a id="get-started"></a>